With an associate's degree in Freshwater Studies, graduates can continue in a bachelor's degree program or enter

-The Great Lakes Water Studies Institute has placed a solar-powered monitoring buoy in West Bay that provides seasonal, real-time data on wind speed and direction, air and water temperature, wave height and other information.
-The buoy was removed for winter in November 2016 and will be dropped again in April 2017.
+The Great Lakes Water Studies Institute has placed a solar-powered monitoring buoy in West Bay that provides seasonal, real-time data on wind speed and direction, air and water temperature, wave height and other information, including video of the bay.
+The buoy was removed for winter in November 2016 and will be dropped in again in April 2017.

 The buoy is part of the National Oceanic and Atmospheric Administration's National Data Buoy Center, which designs, develops, operates and maintains a global network of data collecting buoys and coastal stations.

 May 21–27, 2017

-Please join us for a week-long, hands-on experience using several marine technologies.
+Undergraduate students, please join us for a week-long, hands-on experience using marine technologies.
 Participants will log time on research vessels, collect data using ROVs, sonar, sensors and buoys and learn about the multiple applications of these technologies.

 Areas Of Emphasis